Gender inequality in India: Dowry

 In India, dowry is the payment in cash or some kind of gifts given to bridegroom's family along with the bride.
 The practice is widespread across geographic region, class and religions.
 The dowry system in India contributes to gender inequalities by influencing the perception that girls are a burden on families.
 Such beliefs limit the resources invested by parents in their girls and limits her bargaining power within the family.
 Parents save gold for dowry for their daughters since their birth but do not invest so they could earn gold medals.

 The payment of a dowry has been prohibited under The 1961 Dowry Prohibition Act in Indian civil law and subsequently by Sections 304B and 498a of the Indian Penal Code (IPC).
-Despite of the laws dowry abuse and domestic abuse is rising.
+Despite the laws, dowry abuse and domestic abuse is rising.
 Several studies show that while attitudes of people are changing about dowry, the institution has changed very little, and prejudices even continues to prevail.

 Marriage laws

 Men and women have equal rights within marriage under Indian law, with the exception of all men who are allowed to unilaterally divorce their wife.
 The legal minimum age for marriage is 18 for women and 21 for men, except for those Indians whose religion is Islam for whom child marriage remains legal under India's Mohammedan personal laws.
 Child marriage is one of the detriments to empowerment of women.
+As per section 493 of IPC, only a man can be charged for cohabitating deceitfully by inducing a belief of lawful marriage and in section 18.2 of Hindu Adoption and Maintenance Act, only a wife is entitled to live separately without forfeiting her claim to maintenance under certain conditions.
+There is no equivalent provision for men.